Class & Research Space

-The FSUCML Marine Technician, Katrina Bayliss (firstname.lastname@example.org or 850-697-3887) is available to help you determine what classroom and/or research space (laboratories, holding facilities, and greenhouses) will best fit your needs to accomplish your research, education, or outreach objectives.
+Members of our staff are available to help you determine what classroom and/or research space (laboratories, holding facilities, and greenhouses) will best fit your needs to accomplish your research, education, or outreach objectives.
 Descriptions of the space appears below.
+Have questions?
+Email firstname.lastname@example.org or call 850 697 4120.
 To secure space, please fill out the reservation form

 Educational programs involving primary and secondary school students are welcome.
 Supervision is required at a ratio of one adult for five students.
 Students staying overnight must be in at least the ninth grade.
 Waivers that apply for visiting groups of such students include the FSUCML Waiver and the Information for Teachers and Chaperones.

 Two dry classroom spaces are available in the Administration Building: